mariaciceri/first_project/README.md

 + [Git](https://git-scm.com/) is the main tool to version control the webpage;
 + [Github](https://github.com/) is where the pages are hosted.
 + [Font Awesome](https://fontawesome.com/) is used for icon throughout the whole project.
++ [Licecap](https://www.cockos.com/licecap/) is used to create gifs to show responsiveness.

 ## Deployment